-Essential oils can pose a toxic risk to any household pet or small animal but can be especially dangerous to cats.
-And this is because cats, unlike other animals, lack a particular enzyme in their liver responsible for metabolizing and eliminating specific toxic compounds.
+Essential oils can be especially toxic to cats because cats, unlike other animals, lack a particular enzyme in their liver responsible for metabolizing and eliminating specific toxic compounds.

 The Importance Of The Missing Enzyme